 This release may contain forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
-These forwardlooking statements are subject to risks and uncertainties that could cause actual results, performance and/or achievements to differ materially from those projected.
+These forward-looking statements are subject to risks and uncertainties that could cause actual results, performance and/or achievements to differ materially from those projected.
 Accordingly, readers should not place undue reliance on these forward-looking statements.
 These risks and uncertainties include, but are not limited to, economic conditions in all areas in which the Bank conducts business, including the competitive environment for attracting loans and deposits; supply and demand for real estate and periodic deterioration in real estate prices and/or values in California or other states where we lend; changes in the financial performance and/or condition of our borrowers, depositors, key vendors or counterparties; changes in our levels of delinquent loans, nonperforming assets, allowance for loan losses and charge-offs; the effect of changes in laws and regulations, including accounting practices; changes in estimates of future reserve requirements and minimum capital requirements based upon periodic review thereof under relevant regulatory and accounting requirements; fluctuations in the interest rate and market environment; cyber-security threats, including the loss of system functionality, theft, loss of customer data or money; technological changes and the expanding use of technology in banking; the costs and effects of legal, compliance and regulatory actions; acts of war or terrorism, or natural disasters; and other factors beyond the Bank's control.
-These forward-looking statements, which reflect management's views, are as of the date of this release.
-Pacific Valley Bank has no obligation to publicly revise these forward-looking statements to reflect subsequent events or circumstances.
-Financial Statements December 31, 2019 and 2018 Pacific Valley Bank
+These forward-looking statements to reflect subsequent events or circumstances.

 Independent Auditor's Report 1

 Financial Statements

 Statements of Financial Condition 3

 Statements of Income 4

 Statements of Comprehensive Income 5

 Statement of Shareholders' Equity 6

-Statements of Cash Flows 7
+Statements of Cash Flows

 Notes to Financial Statements 8